 Kinetic Energy Recovery Systems or KERS works on the basic principle of physics that states, “Energy cannot be created or destroyed, but it can be endlessly converted.”

-This systems take waste energy from the car’s braking process, store it and then reuse it to temporarily boost engine power.
-This and the following diagram show the typical placement of the main components at the base of the fuel tank, and illustrate the system’s basic functionality – a charging phase and a boost phase.
+These systems take waste energy from the car’s braking process, store it and then reuse it to temporarily boost engine power.
+This and the following diagram show the typical placement of the main components at the base of the fuel tank and illustrate the system’s basic functionality – a charging phase and a boost phase.
 In the charging phase,

-There are basically two types of KERS system:
+There are basically two types of KERS systems:

 Electronic KERS supplied by Italian firm Magneti Marelli is a common system used in F1 by Red Bull, Toro Rosso, Ferrari, Renault, and Toyota.

-The key challenge faced by this type of KERS system is that the lithium ion battery gets hot and therefore an additional ducting is required in the car.
+The key challenge faced by this type of Kinetic Energy Recovery System (KERS) system is that the lithium-ion battery gets hot and therefore additional ducting is required in the car.
 BMW has used super-capacitors instead of batteries to keep the system cool.

-Though KERS is one of the most significant introductions for Formula One it has some limitations when it comes to performance and efficiency.
+Though Kinetic Energy Recovery System (KERS) is one of the most significant introductions for Formula One it has some limitations when it comes to performance and efficiency.
 Following are some of the primary limitations of the KERS: